Empower Your Practice

 1. Is telemedicine secure and private?

-When conducted through a purpose-built, HIPAA compliant video conferencing platform, telemedicine sessions are encrypted and protected.
+When conducted through a purpose-built, compliant video conferencing platform, telemedicine sessions are encrypted and protected.
 The key is choosing a platform that meets HIPAA standards and has signed a Business Associate Agreement with your practice.
 Consumer video tools without these safeguards should never be used for clinical appointments.

 1. Can any medical specialty use telemedicine?